godfried/sanlam-interview/EVALUATION.md

 #### Health Checks & Alerting

-1. Status page exposing the health of dependencies, resources and subsystems (externally hosted).
+1. Status page exposing the health of dependencies, resources, and subsystems (externally hosted).
 2. Automated alerting mechanisms to notify operators of failures or anomalies in the system.

 #### Metrics & Dashboards